 5. Ship fast, sustainably

 Shipping code is the most visible way that Engineering contributes to the success of Asana, and this value is at the core of how we ship.

 Shipping fast starts with serious investment in tooling, like continuous deployment with multiple pushes per day.
 Our developer experience team measures success by minimizing the amount of time engineers spend waiting for tests to run while maximizing test coverage.
 Shipping fast takes focus and flow, the kind you get during a No Meeting Wednesday.

 But shipping fast sustainably takes more than just effective work.
-Study after study shows that people, especially in creative jobs like software engineering, will actually get more done if they work fewer hours.
+Study after study shows people, especially in creative jobs like software engineering, will actually get more done if they work fewer hours.
 When we’re focused, we write higher-quality code, and higher-quality code means less technical debt, faster iteration, and less time fighting fires.
 While lots of hours in the office lead to the illusion of a lot of work, it often results in a lot of energy spent just treading water.